Home Warranty Appliance Coverage: What's Covered and What's Not

 Are washers and dryers covered by home warranties?

-Yes — clothes washers and dryers are covered under most appliance and combination home warranty plans.
-They may be included as standard or as an add-on depending on the provider.
+Yes.
+Clothes washers and dryers are covered under most appliance and combination home warranty plans.
 Coverage applies to mechanical and electrical failures due to normal wear and tear, but excludes cosmetic damage, drum paddles, and issues caused by overloading or improper use.
+Dryer claims are often denied if the vent duct hasn't been cleaned and lint buildup contributed to motor failure.
+See our dryer coverage guide for more.

 What voids appliance coverage on a home warranty?

-Coverage can be voided or a claim denied if the breakdown is caused by lack of maintenance, improper installation, misuse, pest damage, or a pre-existing condition.
+Coverage can be voided or a claim denied if the breakdown is caused by lack of maintenance, improper installation, misuse, pest damage, power surges, or a pre-existing condition.
 Cosmetic damage and normal wear components like racks, knobs, and gaskets are also excluded.
-Most providers expect appliances to be maintained according to manufacturer guidelines — even if they don't require maintenance records to file a claim.
+Unauthorized DIY repairs or using a non-approved technician can also disqualify your claim from reimbursement.

 Compare Home Warranty Options in Ohio